-6. (1) The Minister must monitor forests with reference to the matters referred to in section 4(5).
+6. (I) The Minister must monitor forests with reference to the matters referred to in section 4(6).

-(2) The Minister must disseminate the information derived from monitoring to the 20 public in a way which in his or her opinion will promote sustainable forest management.
-(3) The Minister must report to Parliament at least every three years on-
+(2) The Minister must disseminate the information derived from monitoring to the public in a way which in his or her opinion will promote sustainable forest management.

-- (a) the facts and trends which emerge from the monitoring; - (a) the facts and tiends which emerge from the monitoring, - (b) whether the facts and trends observed are in the national interest;
+(3) The Minister must report to Parliament at least every three years on- (a) the facts and trends which emerge from the monitoring:

+(b) whether the facts and trends observed are in the national interest;

-(c) the measures being implemented to address negative trends; and(d) any other matter he or she considers appropriate.
+(c) the measures being implemented to address negative trends; and

+(d) any other matter he or she considers appropriate.